Why Travel Beyond

 Career History

 I started out as a part-time substitute teacher and house cleaner.
 When the pandemic hit, I became a distance learning teacher and taught summer school until I became a lead teacher of a Pre-K classroom in Chanhassen.
 After some time, I found that I wanted to move in another direction and while searching for a new way to help people, I discovered Travel Beyond.
-I am so excited to learn the business and be helpful in my new role!

 Most Memorable Travel Experience